How I Built an Open-Source Stream Production System

 path: countdown

-# 2. Check out the template repo into stream/
+# 2. Check out the stream template repo

 with: